 The statistics are made available via statistical news and via the Statistical Database on Statistics Sweden's website.
 Some percentage changes (relating to the export, import and producer price indices) are made available electronically as Economic indicators in connection with publication.
 The most detailed publication is available in the Statistical Database, where index series down to the four digit level are published.
-For some commodity groups, more detailed index series can be available through subscription.
+For some commodity.